litestar-org/litestar/CONTRIBUTING.md

 ## Making changes

 1. Fork the upstream repository and clone the fork locally.
-2. Setup a development environment by follwing the steps below.
+2. Setup a development environment by following the steps below.
 3. Make whatever changes and additions you wish and commit these - please try to keep your commit history clean.
 4. Create a pull request to the main repository with an explanation of your changes